Dubrovnik’s nickname is Pearl of the Adriatic, one of the most visited coastal destinations.

 Over 1000 accommodations to choose from

-Hotel Excelsior is one example of a 5 star hotel in Dubrovnik that is just 5 minutes walk from the Old Town, while The Pucic Palace is right in the Old Town itself.
-It is set within an 18th century Baroque palace.
+Hotel Excelsior is one example of a 5-star hotel in Dubrovnik that is just a 5-minute walk from the Old Town, while The Pucic Palace is right in the Old Town, set within the 18th-century Baroque palace.

-Hotel Dubrovnik Palace is an other five star hotel situated at the Lapad Peninsula just outside town with a private beach and a scuba diving center.
+Hotel Dubrovnik Palace is another five-star hotel on the Lapad Peninsula just outside town with a private beach and a scuba diving centre.

-In all, Dubrovnik has seventeen 5 star hotels to choose from, and many more 4 star hotels.
+Dubrovnik has several 5-star hotels and many more 4-star hotels.

 Dubrovnik weather and climate

-Dubrovnik is somewhere in between a Mediterranean and a humid subtropical climate because while it is hot and sunny the summers do experience more rainfall than most Med cities.
+Dubrovnik is somewhere between the Mediterranean and a humid subtropical climate because while it is hot and sunny, summers experience more rainfall than most Med cities.

-July and August are the driest months of the year so visiting at this time is recommended, but still, pack an umbrella or light jacket just in case you’re caught in a shower.
+July and August are the driest months of the year, so visiting at this time is recommended.

-Still, Dubrovnik benefits from over 2,500 hours of sunshine per year which is impressive!
+Still, Dubrovnik benefits from over 2,500 hours of sunshine annually, which is impressive!

 Festivals and events

-The performances are very popular so you should try to book tickets in advance if planning to attend.
+The performances are trendy, so you should try to book tickets in advance if you plan to attend.